-Pinellas County Officials Continue to Urge Storm Preparedness
+Pinellas County Officials Continue To Urge Storm Preparedness

 “And then staying informed.
 If someone’s watching this, they’re already doing a good step towards staying informed.
 Watch your local news media, turn on the tv, turn on the radio.
 Check us on social media,” added Connor.

 He also says that, prior to any storm, it’s important to take a video or photos of your home and your belongings, especially the higher value materials.
 This is in case they become damaged during the storm.
-Taking photos will help for a smooth process and compensation during discussions with your insurance company.MORE NEWS: 'Quarantine Back-Up Plan' In Place For Pinellas County Students
+Taking photos will help for a smooth process and compensation during discussions with your insurance company.MORE NEWS: Pinellas Park Crews Prepare For Approaching Storms

 And If you or someone in your home depends on electricity for medical equipment or are worried about the ability to transport due to medical conditions, you can sign up to be on a special needs during hurricane list so that when evacuations begin, local fire officials know in advance they may have to transport that person to a shelter.
 Officials say you only need to sign up once per storm season.
 That link is here.